-Sonic the Hedgehog's friend and sidekick Miles "Tails" Prower has been captured by his nemesis Dr. Robotnik on South Island, and the player must direct Sonic to retrieve Tails and the six Chaos Emeralds.
-In the good ending, achieved if Sonic acquires all the Chaos Emeralds, he stops Robotnik and frees Tails.
-In the bad ending, if Sonic has failed to obtain all the emeralds, Tails is not shown to have been rescued.
+Sonic the Hedgehog's friend and sidekick Miles "Tails" Prower has been captured by his nemesis Dr. Eggman on South Island, and the player must direct Sonic to retrieve Tails and the six Chaos Emeralds.
+In the good ending, achieved if Sonic acquires all the Chaos Emeralds, he stops Eggman and frees Tails.
+In the bad ending, if Sonic has failed to obtain all the Emeralds, Tails is not shown to have been rescued.
 Some fans have speculated that Tails might have died in the latter case.

-There are seven Zones in total, each comprising three Acts.
-In the final act, that Zone's boss is faced, without any rings to grant protection against attacks.
-Rather than facing Robotnik himself, Sonic most often battles robotic animals, such as a sumo pig and a circus sea-lion.
+There are seven Zones in total, each comprising of three Acts.
+In the third Act, that Zone's boss is faced, without any Rings to grant protection against attacks.
+Rather than facing Eggman himself, Sonic most often battles robotic animals, such as a sumo pig and a circus sea-lion.

-At the end of Acts 1 and 2 of each level, a panel is spun, which signals the end of the Act and provides a reward based upon the picture it ends on, which itself depends upon the player's items:
+At the end of Acts 1 and 2 of each Zone, the player has to spin a Bonus Panel to clear the Act, with a reward given based on what it lands on, which itself depends upon the player's items:

 Differences between versions